Introduction

 3. Time and Attendance Tracking

-This function digitizes the recording of work hours and time off, providing managers with real-time labor data while ensuring fairness and compliance with labor laws regarding work schedules and paid leave accruals.
+This function digitises the recording of work hours and time off, providing managers with real-time labour data while ensuring fairness and compliance with labour laws regarding work schedules and paid leave accruals.
 It manages time attendance and the application of annual leave as well as keeping track of AL records.

 - Time Clocking: Records when employees clock in and out, whether through web portals, mobile apps, or integrated biometric devices.